A heat map is a good visual analysis layer to add to your data set to get some insights quickly.

 For example, all values below 100 should be red, and all values above 400 should be green.
 This is helpful in cases where you have fixed criteria, and you don’t care about the gradient.
 For example, a student who scores below 35 fails (no matter if he/she score 34 or 10).

-Here is how you can create a heat map in Google Sheets where cells above/below a thresh hold are highlighted:
+Here is how you can create a heatmap Google Sheets where cells above/below a thresh hold are highlighted:

 - Select the cells for which you want to create the heat map.